 Call to Action!
 Redefine your monitoring strategy and Redefine Yourself!

-Thanks to Venkat for sharing the insights and the screenshots.
-The move to the Enterprise Cloud is your chance to modernize and redefine your monitoring strategy just as Neiman Marcus did.
+Thanks to Neiman Marcus for sharing the insights and the screenshots.
+The move to the Cloud is your chance to modernize and redefine your monitoring strategy just as Neiman Marcus did.
 We all understand it’s not easy – especially if you have lived in the comfort of your old APM tool.

-Venkat, just as myself and thousands of others around the world, enjoyed the wonders of PurePath that was introduced with AppMon.
-Over the years we all got really good at impressing people with our “3 click to root cause” drill down capabilities that PurePath made possible in distributed applications.
+Neiman Marcus, just like myself and thousands of others around the world, enjoyed the wonders of PurePath that was introduced with AppMon.
+Over the years we all got really good at impressing people with our “3 click to root cause” drill-down capabilities that PurePath made possible in distributed applications.
 It is very hard to open up for new ideas and approaches when being a master in PurePath diagnostics.
-It was for me – and it was for Venkat.
+It was for me – and it was for Neiman Marcus.
 We both made the transition and are now starting to understand the power of Automation, Full-Stack Monitoring and the AI.
-I want to end with a quote from my call with Venkat: “We don’t look at PurePaths that much anymore.
+I want to end with a quote from my call with Neiman Marcus: “We don’t look at PurePaths that much anymore.
 We got lazy since we leverage the Dynatrace AI”